Channel drift

-Channel drift or network decay refers to the gradual shift of a television network away from its original programming in order to target another more profitable audience, or to broaden its viewership by incorporating less niche content.
-This often results in a shift from informative or artistic quality programming aimed at educated viewers toward sensational, ratings-based or reality-formatted programming designed for the entertainment of a mass audience.
-Channel drift frequently features the incorporation of infotainment, reality television and heavy advertising into the channel's lineup.
+Channel drift or network decay is the gradual shift of a television network away from its original programming in order to target a different, more profitable audience.
+Channel drift can also be a network's attempts to broaden its viewership by incorporating less specialized content.
+This drift often results in a shift from informative or artistic quality programming—designed for educated viewers—toward sensational, ratings-based, or reality-style programming designed to entertain a mass audience.
+With channel drift, a channel's schedule often incorporates infotainment, reality television, and substantial advertising.